WillStephenn/Agent-G/Project Spec.md

 Always include docstrings for functions and methods.
 Docstrings should contain:
 - A brief, one-line description of what the function does.
 - A section detailing each argument (`Args:`), its name, and description.
+Only include Args if they are not None.
-- A section detailing the return value (`Returns:`), its type (if applicable), and description.
+- A section detailing the return value (`Returns:`), its type, and description.
+Only include Returns if they are not None.
 Follow the standard docstring format for the language being used (e.g., Python's reST or Google style, JSDoc for JavaScript).

 Always include type hints for function and method parameters when writing in Python.
 Always include type hints for function and method return values when writing in Python.
+Never include redundant comments denoting edits made such as "changed this" or "import x".

+Always use UK english, not USA english.

 Build code in a modular way from the start, with smaller already refactored files rather than monolithic files.